Skip to content

 • an increased risk of electric shock where water is present.

-Swimming pools are used by a range of people including the elderly, persons undergoing rehabilitation, children and young people as an avenue for having fun and managing health.
+Swimming pools are used by a range of people including the elderly, international visitors, persons who speak a language other than English, persons undergoing rehabilitation, children and young people as an avenue for having fun and managing health.
 However, drownings do occur and are tragic, especially when children and young people are involved.

-There are substantial penalties in the Work Health and Safety Act 2011 if it is found a pool operator has not taken adequate steps to prevent people drowning.
+There are substantial penalties in the Work Health and Safety Act 2011 if it is found a pool operator and/or owner has not taken adequate steps to prevent people drowning.

 Ways to manage health and safety

 Taking steps to manage risks is a condition of doing business in Queensland.
 Effective risk management starts with a commitment to health and safety from those who manage the business.
 If an incident occurs, you'll need to show the regulator that you’ve used an effective risk management process.
-This responsibility is covered by your primary duty of care in the Work Health and Safety Act 2011 and duties under the Safety in Recreational Water Activities Act 2011.
+This responsibility is covered by your primary duty of care in the Work Health and Safety Act 2011 and, in some circumstances, your duties under the Safety in Recreational Water Activities Act 2011.

 Use the hierarchy of controls to help decide how to eliminate and reduce risks in your place of work.
 The hierarchy of controls ranks types of control methods from the highest level of protection and reliability to the lowest.
 It’s a step-by-step approach to eliminating or reducing risks.
 You must work through the hierarchy of controls when managing risks with the aim of eliminating the hazard, which is the most effective control.